-During 2021, the \$30.00 price target was achieved.
-As a result, on November 15, 2021, Mr. Houston vested into 2,066,667 shares.
+The Performance Period began on January 2, 2019, and ends on the earliest to occur of: (i) the date on which all shares subject to the Co-Founder Grant vests, (ii) the date Mr. Houston ceases to satisfy the service-based vesting condition, and (iii) March 23, 2028 ("Performance Period").
+During 2021, the \$30.00 Stock Price Target was achieved and as a result, on November 15, 2021, Mr. Houston vested into 2,066,667 shares.
 The remaining tranches covering 8,266,666 shares remain outstanding and eligible to vest based on the achievement of the applicable stock price goals and fulfilling the service-based condition.
-See "Co-Founder Grant" description below for additional details.
+During the first four years of the Performance Period, no more than 20% of the shares subject to the Co-Founder Grant are eligible to vest in any calendar year.
+After the first four years, all shares are eligible to vest based on the achievement of the Stock Price Targets.